Bourton-on-the-Water model village: Operation

 The model village opened to the public on 13 May 1937, as part of the celebrations for the coronation of George VI.
 The model village was the first tourist attraction in Bourton-on-the-Water; the village has since become one of the main tourist destinations in the Cotswolds.
 Construction of the models continued until 1940.
 No significant changes to the architecture have been made since, so the model village preserves Bourton-on-the-Water as it was in 1936, except that shop logos and window displays are updated to reflect changing occupants.

 The Morris family maintained and operated the site until 1999 when the model village and the Old New Inn were sold to Julian and Vicki Atherton.
 In 2004 they purchased a collection of 30 miniature scenes that had been on display in a shop in the village; these form a separate exhibition.
 The model village became a grade II listed building on 22 March 2013, receiving the same protection as the early 18th-century Old New Inn, which was listed in 1983.
 In 2014 the Athertons bought a collection of seven 1:32 scale model buildings.
 These had been built by John Constable in Somerset, part funded by philanthropist Sir Paul Getty.
 They included a representation of Willy Lott's Cottage, the building depicted in John Constable's The Hay Wain.
 The collection, out of scale with the model village, were opened as a separate exhibition at the site.
 In 2016 when renovations were made to the roof of the St Lawrence's Church model, a penny dated 1937 was recovered, which is believed to indicate the date of its construction.

 During the Athertons' ownership the village attracted around 100,000 visitors per year and was open every day except Christmas Day.
 The buildings remain outdoors all year round, while some model villages close in the winter when the models are put into storage.
 The Athertons employed a full time stone mason to repair damage caused by frost as well as three other employees to repaint the models and maintain the trees and bushes.

 In April 2018 the Old New Inn and model village were put up for sale as the Athertons retired.
-The pub and model village were purchased by Andrew and Julie Lund-Yates, who had lived in Bourton-on-the-Water for 25 years.
+The pub and model village were purchased by Andrew and Julie Lund-Yates, who had lived in the area for 25 years.